qsb-dev/quantum-space-buddies/DEVELOPMENT.md

 }
 ```

-- dumpWorldObjects - Creates a file with information about the WorldObjects that were created.
 - instanceIdInLogs - Appends the game instance id to every log message sent.
 - hookDebugLogs - Print Unity logs and warnings.
 - avoidTimeSync - Disables the syncing of time.